Cuthbert and the Iron Grip

 King Henry II 1154-1189

-Episode 21 of 29 in the Series Miracles of St Cuthbert
+This post is number 21 in the series Miracles of St Cuthbert

 In 1165, a priest came to Durham from Lytham, where his little parish had experienced a number of miracles at the hands of the patron saint, Cuthbert of Lindisfarne.
 Reginald wrote them down as he heard them, and one tale in particular stands out for the level of eye-witness detail.

-THE little church of St Cuthbert in twelfth-century Lytham was a wattle-and-daub affair,* and when one lad decided to climb onto the roof to raid a crow’s nest disaster beckoned.
+THE little church of St Cuthbert in twelfth-century Lytham was a wattle-and-daub affair,1 and when one lad decided to climb onto the roof to raid a crow’s nest disaster beckoned.
 Scrabbling for a foothold, he reached for eggs with one hand while grasping a wooden peg with the other to steady himself.
-“Not even the church of Cuthbert” he vowed grimly “will protect you from me!”*
+“Not even the church of Cuthbert” he vowed grimly “will protect you from me!”2

 Suggest answers to this question.
 See if you can limit one answer to exactly seven words.